illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points

 * Login
-  * Use your @hawk accounts and Google OAuth for login authentication in your application code (there are other options -- check with the instructor for approval first)
+  * Use Google OAuth for login authentication in your application code (there are other options -- check with the instructor for approval first)
-  * Rolling your own Authentication system in 2024 is not a valid choice
+  * Rolling your own Authentication system in 2025 is not a valid choice
 * Choice of Server OS
   * Ubuntu Server 22.04
 * Infrastructure
   * Build virtual machine templates of each system you will need in the 3-tier app as Virtual Machines using [Packer](https://packer.io "webpage for hashicorp packer")
   * Use of [Terraform](https://www.terraform.io/ "webpage for hashicorp terraform") for deploying virtual machine templates
 * You will be assigned API keys and access to an on prem University [Proxmox Cloud Platform Cluster](https://proxmox.com "webpage for proxmox virtualization platform")
-* This sprint we will build just 2 of the 3 tiers
-  * Second tier is a single webserver (suggestions: Nginx, Apache2/httpd, lighttpd)
-  * Third tier is a single datastore (suggestions: MariaDB, PostgreSQL, MongoDB, Sqlite3 - No Oracle)

 ## Deliverables

-* All presentations and critiques are due 10:00am February 26th
+* All presentations and critiques are due 10:00am March 3rd

 ### Individual Deliverables